Spitalfields: Administrative history

 Stepney was a very large and populous parish, and by the late 17th century it had devolved its civil parish functions to autonomous areas called Hamlets (in this context meaning territorial sub-divisions, rather than small villages), of which Spitalfields was one.

 In 1729, the Hamlet of Spitalfields became an independent daughter parish.
 The area's parish church was Christ Church, Spitalfields, with St Stephen Spitalfields (demolished in 1930) added later.

 In 1855, the parish became part of the Whitechapel District within the Metropolitan Board of Works area.
 Spitalfields Vestry nominated twelve members to the Whitechapel District Board of Works.
 The Board of Works was an unelected body, responsible for certain infrastructure functions.

-Spitalfields became part of the Metropolitan Borough of Stepney in 1900 and was abolished as a civil parish in 1921.
+Spitalfields became part of the Metropolitan Borough of Stepney in 1900, and on 1 April 1921 the civil parish was abolished and merged with Whitechapel.
+At the 1911 census (one of the last before the abolition of the parish), Spitalfields had a population of 19,811.
 It became part of the London Borough of Tower Hamlets in 1965.

 The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets), a historic ‘county within a county’, under the leadership of the Lord-Lieutenant of the Tower Hamlets (the post was always filled by the Constable of the Tower of London).
 The military loyalty to the Tower meant local men served in the Tower garrison and Tower Hamlets Militia, rather than the Middlesex Militia.

 The role of the Tower Division ended when Spitalfields became part of the new County of London in 1889.
 The County of London was replaced by Greater London in 1965.

 Representation

 Nearly all (except a tiny area north of the railway, in Weaver's Ward) of the district is part of the Spitalfields & Banglatown ward, which elects two councillors to Tower Hamlets Borough Council.
-Spitalfields is in the Bethnal Green and Bow constituency, represented in the House of Commons of the UK Parliament since 2010 by Rushanara Ali of the Labour Party.
+Spitalfields is in the Bethnal Green and Stepney constituency, with the area represented in the House of Commons of the UK Parliament since 2010 by Rushanara Ali of the Labour Party.

-The Spitalfields Neighbourhood Planning Forum, which is constitituted of Spitalfields residents, business operators, community organisations and other local interests, is intended to help local people influence neighbourhood planning policies.
+The Spitalfields Neighbourhood Planning Forum, which is constituted of Spitalfields residents, business operators, community organisations and other local interests, is intended to help local people influence neighbourhood planning policies.